DHSS Assignment Guides

 Featuring work from Wendy Alejandra Medina De Loera‘s exhibit “The Making of a Digital Archive, By a Non-archivist: The David Wurfel Fonds”

-A fairly substantial DHSS assignment your students could engage in for a Capstone or full-course project is a digital archive.
+A fairly substantial DHSS assignment your students could engage in, is a digital archive.
 A digital archive would involve the collection, organization, digitization, and description a corpus of materials and then publishing them in a public forum.

 Although archives are often associated with the Humanities, creating a digital archive can also work in the Social Sciences, as our students in geography, anthropology, and political science have demonstrated.